-- A Doctor of Veterinary Medicine with training and experience in laboratory animal science and medicine, who has direct or delegated Program authority and responsibility for activities requiring animals at the institution, - at least one practicing scientist experienced in research involving animals, - at least one member from a nonscientific background, drawn from inside or outside the University, and - 4. at least one member who is not affiliated with the institution in any way to represent general community interests in the proper care and use of animals.

-The ACLIC meets as often as presents to fulfill its reappositionistics, and records of committee.

-The ACUC meets as often as necessary to fulfill its responsibilities, and records of committee meetings and results of deliberations are maintained in accordance with the Records Retention and Destruction Policy.
+- A Doctor of Veterinary Medicine with training and experience in laboratory animal science and medicine, who has direct or delegated Program authority and responsibility for activities requiring animals at the institution, - at least one practicing scientist experienced in research involving animals, - at least one member from a nonscientific background, drawn from inside or outside the University, and - 4. at least one member who is not affiliated with the institution in any way to represent general community interests in the proper care and use of animals. - The ACUC meets as often as necessary to fulfill its responsibilities, and records of committee meetings and results of deliberations are maintained in accordance with the Records Retention and Destruction Policy.